jakey1610/Durhack2018/README.md

 -numpy

+Running instructions:

+Create a new folder "patients" inside the "durhack" directory.

-Add a dataset of .json files in the FHIR format in a folder "patients" inside "Durhack", and run server.py in order to run the web application on some data.
+Add a dataset of .json files in the FHIR format inside patients

+run server.py